 After the legal documents were served, the family member refused to move and the case was set for trial.

 This case was set for an eviction trial however the relative living in the inherited house did not appear in court.
 That meant judgment was issued by default and a Writ of Possession was sent to the Sheriff’s Office for processing.

 The eviction attorney recommended by the trust attorney failed to complete the form that gets sent to the sheriff’s office with the Writ of Possession.
 Thankfully, the trained sheriff personnel know not to trust the forms that come from the eviction attorney’s office.

-On the day the eviction is scheduled to take place, the officers call to verify the eviction is scheduled, confirm who will take possession of the property, a locksmith will be standing by to change the locks, and they ask the questions on the form, the questions the eviction attorney’s office answered “no” to each question despite the fact that both the eviction attorney and the trust attorney we informed otherwise.
+On the day the eviction is scheduled to take place, the officers call to verify the eviction is scheduled and confirm who will take possession of the property, a locksmith will be standing by to change the locks, and ask the questions on the form, the questions the eviction attorney’s office answered “no” to each question despite the fact that both the eviction attorney and the trust attorney we informed otherwise.

 The person occupying the home was:

 • Possessed several firearms